SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/README.md

 # SouthEugeneRoboticsTeam.github.io

 ## Introduction
 This is the new SERT website.
+You may visit it at [sert2521.tk](https://sert2521.tk).

 ## Contributing
 If you would like to contribute to the website, please fork this repository, make your changes, and submit a Pull Request.

 ## Jekyll
-This website uses Jekyll.
+This website uses [Jekyll](https://jekyllrb.com).
 You can find documentation on Jekyll [here](https://jekyllrb.com/docs/home/).

 ## Creating a Blog Post